blorente/beyond-the-loop/_drafts/2020-08-07-one-big-google-doc.md

 This contains **a daily record and summaries of the meetings I've had and the things I've done during the day**.

 Here is an example entry about a very interesting conversation I had with one of my tech leads about a project.
-The meeting ran for 30 minutes, but I choose to synthetize it in a few sentences:
+The meeting ran for 30 minutes, but I was able to synthesize it in a few sentences:

 ![Example Diary Entry]({{site.baseurl}}/img/for-posts/one-big-google-doc/example-diary.png)

-Keeping these records serves three major purposes:
+Keeping these records has three goals:

-- When I'm focusing on learning a big skill (e.g. "Code Review", or "Leadership"), I can note everything that I see related to that skill during the day, in order to absorb it better.
+- When I'm focusing on **leveling up** a big skill (e.g. "Code Review", or "Leadership"), I can note everything that I see related to that skill during the day, in order to absorb it better.

   A colleague published a great code review?
 I think about what makes it great, and note down my learnings here.
-- I can note any relevant verbal and non-verbal cues I see during meetings.
+- I can note any **verbal and non-verbal red flags** I see during meetings.
 If I notice someone is being shy, or cut off, or not having a good time, I note it down to follow up later.

-- When the time comes to ask for a promotion, I have a detail record of my contributions that I can use as argumentation that I've been contributing a lot of value.
+- When the time comes to **ask for a promotion**, I have a detailed record of my contributions that I can use as argumentation that I've been contributing a lot of value.

 Now, that said, **I'm not always diligent about keeping a diary**.
 It's a lot of work, and I think I rarely miss many important things at meetings anymore.

 However, it's something that helped me greatly when I started, and **I pick it back up whenever I'm having a particularly tough time at work**, or I want to **level up**.

+#### Archived diary

-**Archived diary**: Every week, I move all entries from that week's diary into the diary archives so that only the most recent entries are immediately visible.
+Every week, I move all entries from that week's diary into the diary archives so that only the most recent entries are immediately visible.

 {% include mailing-list-form.html %}